Skip to main content

 Bill 96 (Loi sur la langue officielle et commune du Québec, le français) requires that employment contracts offered to employees in Quebec be drafted in French.
 The good faith principle under article 1375 C.c.Q. is particularly important in domestic employment, given the intimate nature of the work environment and the power imbalance that can exist between a household employer and a domestic worker.
 This template is written entirely in French to comply with these requirements.

 A domestic worker employment contract also serves a critical function in clarifying the privacy obligations of the domestic worker.
 Because domestic work is performed within the employer's private home, the worker is necessarily exposed to the personal life, daily routines, financial situation, health information, and family relationships of the employer and household members.
-A comprehensive confidentiality clause protects the employer's privacy interests, while the good faith obligation under article 1375 C.c.Q. ensures that the relationship is conducted with mutual respect and dignity.
+A thorough confidentiality clause protects the employer's privacy interests, while the good faith obligation under article 1375 C.c.Q. confirms that the relationship is conducted with mutual respect and dignity.
 For live-in domestic workers — particularly nannies and elder care attendants — the contract must also address the boundary between working hours and personal time, any shared use of household facilities, and the process for resolving misunderstandings before they escalate into formal disputes before the CNESST or the Tribunal administratif du travail.

 When Do You Need a Domestic Worker Employment Contract (Quebec)?